luciotato/LiteScript/devel/source-v0.8/README.md

-LiteScript Compiler Source v0.7
+LiteScript Compiler Source v0.8
 ===============================

-This .lite code is written in v0.6 SYNTAX, and when processed by v0.6 compiler, will generate the v0.7 compiler, supporting v0.7 SYNTAX.
+This .lite code is written in v0.7 SYNTAX, and when processed by v0.7 compiler, will generate the v0.8 compiler, supporting v0.8 SYNTAX.

-Actually, v0.7 compiler is able to compile itself.
+Eventually the, v0.8 compiler should be able to compile itself.

-##IMPORTANT: development is made at /devel/source-v0.7
+##IMPORTANT: development is made at /devel/source-v0.8

-Ig you're reading /source/, it's just a snapshot of the las release.
+Ig you're reading /source/, it's *just a snapshot of the last release*. work on /devel/source-v0.8
-Do NOT work on /source/, work on /devel/source-v0.7

-v0.7
+v0.8
 ----

 ### MAIN CHANGES

-First "Compile-to-C" incorporation.
+"Compile-to-C" incorporation.
 When compiled with "-D PROD_C", this source will incorporate "producer_c.js" and will hace as default target ".C"
-see: build-PRODC.sh

-#### Removed:
-- "namespace properties": were confusing.
-Better is to create "append to namespace xx" after the class PropertyDeclaration

-#### requirement to a valid c-conversion

-- not supported yet:
-    - untyped vars
-    - Regexp
-    - JSON
-    - append to namespace

-###TO DO:
-PropertyDeclaration:
-    [enumerable][read-only] property IDENTIFIER ["=" value-Expression]
-                [get ":" get-FunctionDeclaration]
-                [set ":" set-FunctionDeclaration]

----
+For every *imported* (aka required) module, if there is a namespace with the same name as the module filename, is by default a "export default namespace x"

+e.g.:

+-- main file:

+    import path

+-- file path.lite.md:

+    namespace path   // same as filename, so it is "export default".
+                    // Exports from this module are path's methods and properties, public by default

+        properties
+            sep='/'

+        method resolve(...)

+    end namespace path